unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 No-problem ???
 So, again, what we are talking about ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We are talking about "common cases", and for common cases there a plethora of valid choices (instead of uWSGI, obviously) and the vast majrity of problems are non-existent.
+We are talking about "common cases", and for common cases there are a plethora of valid choices (instead of uWSGI, obviously) and the vast majrity of problems are non-existent.

 Since the beginning of the uWSGI project, being developed by an hosting company where "common cases" do not exist, we cared a lot